Appendix: Syntax Reference

 #

-; the whole line is a comment. - Option comment: starts with
+, the entire line is treated as a comment. - Option Comment: Starts with

 ##